nrfconnect/sdk-nrf/doc/nrf/developing/code_base.rst

      upstream-sha: GIT_SHA
      compare-by-default: <true|false>

 These fields are used to track some extra OSS repository metadata.
 The metadata is present for projects which are not included in the |NCS| directly from the Zephyr project's manifest in :file:`zephyr/west.yml`.
 Repository maintainers use this metadata while synchronizing the |NCS| fork of each repository with its upstream repository.

 The meaning of each ``userdata`` field is:

-- ``upstream-url``: Git URL that the project is synchronized against
+* ``upstream-url`` - Git URL that the project is synchronized against
-- ``upstream-sha``: most recent Git SHA in the ``upstream-url`` repository which is included in the |NCS| fork of the repository
+* ``upstream-sha`` - Most recent Git SHA in the ``upstream-url`` repository which is included in the |NCS| fork of the repository
-- ``compare-by-default``: if ``true``, internal |NCS| synchronization tooling will include information related to this repository by default
+* ``compare-by-default`` - If ``true``, internal |NCS| synchronization tooling will include information related to this repository by default